JWP Consulting GK

 4. Go through onboarding and create a new workspace

-5. Test CSRF protection, CORS, and WebSocket connectivity by opening the site in several browser windows and creating and modifying tasks.
+5. Test CSRF protection, CORS, and WebSocket connectivity by opening the site in more than one browser window and creating and modifying tasks.

 6. Log out and log in again